 4. Make sure you understand identity concepts

-The fact that you migrate to a ready-to-use cloud solution does not absolve you from the need to know what Customer Identity and Access Management is about.
+The fact that you migrate to a ready-to-use cloud solution does not absolve you from the need to know what CIAM is about.
 If you buy a car you need to understand how to drive it.

 The consequence of neglecting the need to understand identity concepts often leads to adopting a minimal subset of the provided functionalities.
 If you finish your implementation trajectory and end up with a system providing username-password authentication only, you should ask yourself if it was worth the investment.